Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 ISBN 1-890449-02-4

 Paris has long been a magnet for shoppers.
-Whether you're looking for haute couture or hot croissants, you're likely to find a cornucopia of choices in a city where the essence of France is expressed through the expenditure of francs.
+Whether you're looking for haute couture or hot croissants, you're likely to find a cornucopia of choices in a city where the essence of France is expressed through the expenditure of euros.

 With diversity comes a challenge, however: Where do you find unusual or interesting shops amid the clutter of Parisian retail outlets?
 One solution is to read Michael Webb's Through the Windows of Paris: Fifty Unique Shops, a handsome book of photos and store descriptions from Balcony Press.